-Today, Kim from Things I Thought I’d Never is taking on the 64 Dollar Grocery Budget Challenge at Trader Joe’s!
+Today, Kim from Things I Thought I’d Never is taking on the 64 Dollar Grocery Budget Challenge and trying the grocery budget at Trader Joe’s!
 Our family loves Trader Joe’s, but I’ve had trouble trying to utilize our $64 budget there.
 I knew there were special tricks, and Kim breaks them down so well in this post.
 Let’s see what she has to say about saving money at Trader Joe’s.

 When Amiyrah presented this opportunity to take the $64 challenge and requested one for Trader Joe’s – I was thrilled because I KNEW it could be done, and be done well.

 I love Trader Joe’s for several reasons.
 I try to feed my family whole foods with limited GMOs, organic produce (as I make my way through the “dirty dozen” list), and real ingredients I can identify (and pronounce) on packaging.
 Trader Joe’s makes this easier.
 I can find fresh, organic produce for less than the major grocery store chains in our area.
 And, as much as it is in their control, they are committed to selling non-GMO products.

 I also appreciate the ease of shopping at Trader Joe’s: